aimms/documentation/webui/dialog-grid-pages.rst

 This section describes various tasks related to the WebUI Dialog Grid Pages.

-.. important:: Dialog pages are available in software versions from AIMMS 4.80 onwards.
+.. important:: Dialog grid pages are available in software versions from AIMMS 4.80 onwards.

 Dialog Grid Pages are dialog pages with a grid layout.
 So, they combine the features of `Dialog Pages <dialog-pages.html>`_ and the features of `WebUI Grid Pages <webui-grid-pages.html>`_.
 In this respect, the explanations about the behavior provided in the dialog pages section and in the WebUI grid pages section also apply to the dialog grid pages discussed here.
 Therefore, we advise the reader to take a look at those two sections as well for explanations on aspects that are generally applicable.